GhanaSyamSaiVarma/Sentiment-Analysis-API/README.md

 Handling Longer Reviews: For long reviews with mixed sentiments, segmenting the review into smaller parts and analyzing each segment separately could lead to more accurate overall results.

 Error Handling Enhancements: While the current implementation checks for file format issues, it could be extended to handle other errors, such as missing data, malformed content, or Groq API failures (e.g., network timeouts).

+5. Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.

+Feel free to modify any sections as needed!
+If you have any other requests or need further assistance, just let me know!